Nitai Roy Chowdhury

-Nitai Roy Chowdhury is a Bangladeshi lawyer and politician.
-He presently serves as a Vice Chairman of the Central Committee of the Bangladesh Nationalist Party (BNP)., where he contributes to the party’s leadership and strategic direction.
-He was elected as a Member of Parliament from the Magura-2 constituency in the Fourth Jatiya Sangsad (National Parliament) election.
-Over the course of his political career, he has served as the Minister of Ministry of Education, Ministry of Youth and Sports and Ministry of Law, Justice and Parliamentary Affairs of Bangladesh.
+Nitai Roy Chowdhury (born 7 January 1949) is a Bangladeshi lawyer and politician.
+He is the incumbent minister for cultural affairs and the incumbent Jatiya Sangsad member representing the Magura-2 constituency since February 2026.
+Over the course of his political career, he has served as the minister of youth and sports.

 Early life

 Chowdhury was born on 7 January 1949 in Hatbaria village, Mohammadpur Upazila, Magura District.
-He passed higher secondary from Alokdia Pukhuria High School and graduated from Magura Government College (Under Rajshahi University).
-He finished his Law and Master Degree from the University of Dhaka.
+He passed higher secondary from Alokdia Pukhuria High School and graduated from Magura Government College (under Rajshahi University).
+He finished his law and master's degrees from the University of Dhaka.

 Career

 Chowdhury was elected to parliament in 1988.
-He was the Minister of Ministry of Education, and Ministry of Law, Justice and Parliamentary Affairs in the government of People Republic of Bangladesh.
-He was the Ministry of Youth and Sports from 9 September 1990 to 6 December 1990.
-He had served as the Chairperson of Magura District Council.
+He was the minister of the Ministry of Education and the Ministry of Law, Justice and Parliamentary Affairs in the government of Bangladesh.
+He was the minister of youth and sports from 9 September 1990 to 6 December 1990.
+He had served as the chairperson of the Magura District Council.

-Chowdhury joined the Bangladesh Nationalist Party in 2001 from the Jatiya Party.
-He stood as a candidate of the Bangladesh Nationalist Party in Magura-1 in 2001.
+Chowdhury joined the Bangladesh Nationalist Party (BNP) in 2001 from the Jatiya Party.
+He stood as a candidate of the BNP in Magura-1 in 2001.

 The party in the district was divided in two fractions, one led by Quazi Kamal and another led by Chowdhury.
 In December 2006, he attended an event of the Jatiyatabadi Ainjibi Forum demanding punishment for pro-Awami League lawyers who blocked the Supreme Court.

-Quazi Kamal supporters prevented Chowdhury from attending an iftar program of the Bangladesh Nationalist Party in Magura District in September 2008.
+Quazi Kamal supporters prevented Chowdhury from attending an iftar program of the BNP in Magura District in September 2008.
 Chowdhury and Kamal are involved in an interparty political struggle.
 Chowdhury accused Kamal of corruption in 2007.

-Magura District unit of Jubo Dal accused Chowdhury of dividing the party in 2012.
-He represented Aman Ullah Aman and Gayeshwar Chandra Roy in April 2014 in case filed over the murder of Bangladesh Islami Chhatra Shibir activist who died in a clash with the police during March for Democracy programme.
+The Magura District unit of Jubo Dal accused Chowdhury of dividing the party in 2012.
+He represented Aman Ullah Aman and Gayeshwar Chandra Roy in April 2014 in a case filed over the murder of a Bangladesh Islami Chhatra Shibir activist who died in a clash with the police during the March for Democracy programme.

 Chowdhury represented Khandaker Mosharraf Hossain in a money laundering case in 2015.
 He represented Mirza Abbas in a corruption case.
 He attended a session of the House of Lords on Bangladesh's political situation.
-He represented Moniruzzaman Moni, mayor of Khulna City Corporation, in a case to reinstate him as Mayor and successfully secured a six month stay on his suspension order.
+He represented Moniruzzaman Moni, mayor of Khulna City Corporation, in a case to reinstate him as mayor and successfully secured a six-month stay on his suspension order.